alcampillo/RepData_PeerAssessment1/PA1_template.md

         show_difference_median <- formatC(difference_median, format = "f", digits=1)
 ```

-The new average number of steps per day is `r show_mean2` (difference of `r show_difference_mean` with the original) and the median is `r show_median2` (difference of `r show_difference_median` with the original).
+The new average number of steps per day is 10766.2 (difference of 0.0 with the original) and the median is 10766.2 (difference of 1.2 with the original).
 Thus, the impact of imputing missing data on the estimates of the total daily number of steps is very limited.

 ## Q4.
 Are there differences in activity patterns between weekdays and weekends?